 What are "Tea Things"?

-Drinking tea, making tea, or using "tea-things" are often mentioned in Austen.
+Drinking tea, making tea, or using "tea-things" are often mentioned in Austen's works.
 Elizabeth Bennet hopes that after the tea things are removed she might talk with Darcy, but he gets roped into playing cards at another table.
 Catherine Morland is embarrassed to not know any gentleman to bring them tea and to have no tea things at their table in the Upper Rooms.
 Fanny Price's sister is sent to the kitchen to tell the servant to put the water on and bring the tea things as soon as she can.

 Sometimes, tea-things were a distraction, like for Fanny in Mansfield Park: